espruino/BangleApps/apps/owmweather/README.md

 Just install and configure the app.
 This needs an internet-enabled Gadgetbridge version.
 Install [My Location](https://banglejs.com/apps/#mylocation) to change the location for the weather requests.
+Install one of the text input libraries to modify the API key in the settings

 ## Creator